probcomp/Venturecxx/doc/reference.md

   `observe` has no effect on the distribution of values obtained by running the Venture program until the next time `infer` is invoked.

-- `[predict expression]`: make a prediction.
+- `[predict expression]`: register a persitent prediction.

-  Tracks the `expression`, allowing its value to be reported before or after inference.
+  Predict tracks the `expression`, allowing its value to be reported before or after inference.

-  Note: A `predict` instruction is persistent, in the sense that it becomes part of the program history and will be maintained and potentially resampled during inference.
+  A `predict` instruction is persistent, in the sense that it becomes part of the program history and will be maintained and potentially resampled during inference.
 A `predict`ed expression may affect the evaluation of later expressions that are correlated or conditionally dependent.
 To evaluate an expression non-persistently, use `sample`.

 ### Directive manipulation instructions